ajwalsh08/cleanSOI/README.md

 Then <a href="https://github.com/ajwalsh08/cleanSOI/archive/master.zip" target="blank">download this repository to your computer.</a>

-Unzip the download, open the folder, and then open the file called "migration.R".
+Unzip the download, then use R to open the file called "migration.R".
 This should open in a separate window in R.

 Once you've got the code open in R, select all of it, paste it into the R Console, and run it.
 You've now loaded the function into R!
 You're a computing genius!